Package 'stratallo'

 (numeric or NULL)

-upper bounds M1,,MHM_1,\ldots,M_H, optionally imposed on sample sizes in strata.
-If no upper bounds should be imposed, then M must be set to NULL.
+optional upper bounds M1,,MHM_1,\ldots,M_H on the stratum sample sizes.
+If no upper bounds are imposed, set M = NULL.

 unit_costs